MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Extensions to 3D Environments

 \subsection{System Design}

 Based on the noise characteristics (Section \ref{sec:characterizing-noise}) and underlying geometry (Section \ref{sec:trilateration-geometry}), we propose the system design shown in Figure \ref{fig:system-diagram} for our multirotor drones.
-Specifically, each agent is equipped with 6 ranging antennas each attached at the end of their propeller arms (i.e., \meas{0.31m} from the center) to maximize baseline distances and create better DOP geometry.
+Specifically, each agent is equipped with 6 ranging antennas (attached \meas{0.31m} from the center at the end of each propeller arm) to maximize the baselines and improve DOP geometry.
 Since there are 6 coplanar antennas, this is an over-constrained problem that still has a $\pm z$ ambiguity across the $z=0$ plane.
-Although an additional nonplanar antenna can be to each agent, it is challenging to get a significant $z$-baseline without creating poor flight conditions (i.e., prohibitively heavy or awkward center of mass).
-Instead, we note that altitude/roll/pitch can be measured within the flat-ground world frame \textit{locally} via altimeter or downward facing LiDAR and onboard IMU.
-In many drone applications, it is common for multirotors to maintain roll/pitch near $0^\circ$ and a constant altitude.
-Thus we can specify a minimalist communication protocol that shares these intended constraints \textit{a priori} and then monitors them \textit{locally} to ensure they are maintained. \textit{One-off} communication occurs only when a constraint is \textit{locally} detected to have been violated/changed (see Figure \ref{fig:altitude-violation}).
-Additionally, having a constant $z$ constraint helps mitigate the increased variance associated with relative elevation (see Figure \ref{fig:noise-el}).
+Although an additional nonplanar antenna could be added to each agent, it is challenging to get a large $z$-baseline without impacting the flight characteristics (i.e., heavy/awkward configuration).
+Instead, we note that altitude/roll/pitch can be measured within the flat-ground world frame \textit{locally} via altimeter or downward facing LiDAR and onboard IMU.\footnote{Altitude measurements are direct and should not drift.
+Substantial drift in roll/pitch w.r.t. gravity would impede basic flight operations before meaningfully impacting our estimation, making it negligible for our system.} In many drone applications, it is common for multirotors to maintain roll/pitch near $0^\circ$ and a constant altitude.
+Thus, we can specify a minimalist communication protocol that shares these intended constraints \textit{a priori} and then monitors them \textit{locally} to ensure they are satisfied. \textit{Event-based} communication would then only occur if a constraint is \textit{locally} detected to have been violated/changed (Figure \ref{fig:altitude-violation}).